himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 ## What I don't love
-There's honestly not I don't *like*, but here is a thing or two that I maybe don't *love*..
+Honestly, there is not much that I don't *like* about the ergodox-ez.
+That being said, if forced to be picky, here is a thing or two that I don't *love* about it...

 ### Learning curve